MinPhys/MinPhys.github.io/index.md

 ## Research in Progress meeting 2025
 ## 9th - 10th April
 This year's Mineral Physics Group Research in Progress meeting will be hosted at the University of Edinburgh on 9th and 10th April 2025.
-Preceding the meeting will be a workshop on outer core proprties and dynamics, hosted by professor Tetsuya Komabayashi.
+Our Research in Progress meetings bring together post-graduate and post-doctoral researchers from all areas of high-pressure mineralogy & crystallography, mineral magnetism, molecular crystallography, computational mineral physics, geophysics, and planetary science to encourage the development of collaborations and sharing of results from recent research.

 Abstract submissions will be accepted from 27th January to 3rd March.

+Preceding the meeting (8th-9th April) will be a workshop on outer core proprties and dynamics, hosted by professor Tetsuya Komabayashi.

 Details of the Mineral Physics Group Travel Bursary Scheme can be found at <a href="https://www.minersoc.org/mpg-bursaries.html">  www.minersoc.org/mpg-bursaries</a>

+More details on both meetings will follow shortly.